Management

 Spread them out (you don’t want to tackle everything in one day – it just won’t be effective) and allocate a good amount of time to each call.
 We recommend ringfencing 1.5 hours as this is the first conversation.

-2. Get them to think about their blend before you talk.
+2. Get them to think about their motivators before you talk.

 If you don’t already have OpenBlend as a business, get your team to use Blend Insight, a personal OpenBlend tool for individuals.
 This allows them to really think about their own blend: their motivations, priorities, challenges and so on.